Tolleshunt D'Arcy: Old Hall Marshes

 Old Hall Marshes is a nature reserve owned by the RSPB situated east of Tolleshunt D'Arcy.
 The reserve was bought by the RSPB in 1984 as a refuge for overwintering brent geese.
 The reserve occupies 459 ha of grazing marshes with brackish water, saltmarsh, reedbeds and two off-shore islands.
 It was bought by the RSPB for £780,000 helped by donations to the Eric Morecambe Memorial Appeal.

 Thousands of anthills of the yellow meadow ant can be found in the ancient grasslands of Old Hall Marshes as well as around twenty-four species of butterfly.
 Dragonflies are also popular in this area which include the scarce emerald damselfly and good numbers of ruddy darters.

 In spring, a variety of birds can be seen, including gadwalls, shovelers and pochards, which can be seen in the open water and in the ditches; lapwings, avocets, oystercatchers and redshanks nest in the marshes; marsh harriers and barn owls can also be found.
-Migrant waders and whimbrels can also be found in the grassland.
+Migrant waders and whimbrel can also be found in the grassland.

-In the summer months juvenile marsh harriers can be found in the reedbeds, along with greenshanks, spotted redshanks and ruffs which can be found in the muddy margins.
+In the summer months juvenile marsh harriers can be found in the reedbeds, along with greenshanks, spotted redshanks and ruff which can be found in the muddy margins.
 Cuckoos are also a popular bird seen in the summer months.

-In autumn Teals and Wigeons are most popular seen in the shallow open waters, as well as flocks of Golden plovers and Lapwings.
+In autumn teals and wigeons are most popular seen in the shallow open waters, as well as flocks of golden plovers and lapwings.

-In the winter months hen harriers, merlins, brent geese can be found in the grazing area with short-eared owls are found hunting in the grazing marshes.
+In the winter months hen harriers, merlins and brent geese can be found in the grazing area with short-eared owls found hunting in the grazing marshes.
 Sea ducks including red-breasted mergansers, grebes, divers and goldeneyes can be found in the estuarine channels.
 Snow buntings and twite can be seen on the seawall.

 Tolleshunt D'Arcy Hall

-Tolleshunt D'Arcy Hall is a moated house situated south of St Nicholas' Church.
+Tolleshunt D'Arcy Hall is a moated house situated south of St Nicholas's Church.
 The house was originally the home of the D'Arcy family.
 The building was started by the D'Arcy family who intermarried with the De Boys family in the 15th century.

 The house was built in 1450.
 It is possible that the original bridge over the moat was a drawbridge, however the present bridge of brick and stone dates from about 1585.
 The entrance to D'Arcy Hall contains a row of apple spice trees now known as the D'Arcy Spice Apple.
 These apples was first found in the garden of the hall at Tolleshunt D'Arcy in 1880; the apple is a late russet variety which is picked in November.

 Red Hills

-The area has over three hundred remains of prehistoric and Roman salt making sites, called Red Hills, which are found along the Essex coast.
+The area has over three hundred remains of prehistoric and Roman salt-making sites, called Red Hills, which are found along the Essex coast.
 This site is now situated in eroding salt-marsh outside the modern sea-wall, and inspection on the ground shows that layers of broken briquetage survives above layers of charcoal which are the remains of ancient fires.